NassiTech/My-Wiki-Tech/datetime.md

- day_of_the_week() is a function that compares the user entered date with calendar function the input parameter entered-day is transformed from a string to a datetime format with strptime the asked day is transformed from the datetime format again to string format strftime -> %A weekday the return value is a week day as a string type data
+ day_of_the_week() is a function that compares the user entered date with calendar function the input parameter entered-day is transformed from a string to a datetime format with strptime the asked day is transformed from the datetime format again to string format strftime -> %A weekday the return value is a week day as a string type data.